By Jeff Leroux at InsideUp

 Scott started this section off by declaring that partners are becoming increasingly important to Five9’s growth.
-As Five9 targets small businesses all the way to the very largest enterprises across multiple industries and geographies, they are seeing partners emerge as important influencers in driving business.
+As Five9 uses B2B technology marketing to target small businesses all the way to the very largest enterprises across multiple industries and geographies, they are seeing partners emerge as important influencers in driving business.
 The types of partners vary depending, again, on the size of the client, their industry, geography and even the customer’s preference.

 Five9 must operate and make decisions on how to engage clients depending on the types of partners involved as well.
 Overlaying the diverse value-add of Master VARs, ISVs, large service providers and technology vendors leads to a complexity (about who to include in messaging and their relative influence on the sales process) that is quite significant.

 Geographic expansion around the globe has seen a growing need for partners who have a presence in local regions and understand local business issues.
 Supporting their partner network requires an equally broad set of partner assistance from providing basic enablement and education about the Five9 platform to lead generation programs.

 Scott feels that a critical success factor moving forward is maintaining an understanding of the constantly evolving, core needs of their customers and adapting their solution offering as necessary.
 This is facilitated by their continued commitment to a strong partner ecosystem.
 Also, Five9 is expanding their vision, as clients’ needs dictate, into the areas of AI, workforce optimization et al.

 Ultimately through B2B technology marketing, they need to help their clients better understand how to grow their own businesses through effective contact center technologies and best practices.
 They seek to help their clients leverage contact centers as a gateway into the authentic Voice of Customers.

 As if to prove the point expressed by Scott during our interview the previous day, Five9 recently announced it has acquired Inference Solutions to enrich their AI offering.